 - Butcher’s Copy-editing: The Cambridge Handbook for Editors, Copy-editors and Proofreaders by Judith Butcher, Caroline Drake, and Maureen Leach

-I follow whichever style guide and other trusted industry reference texts (dictionaries and the like) best suit your project’s intended audience and other needs.
+I follow whichever style guide and other trusted industry reference texts (dictionaries and such) best suit your intended audience.

 May I get a sample of your work?
 How can I get a quote?

-For creative writers seeking an editor, I am happy to edit up to five pages of your manuscript or screenplay* as a sample of my work.
-You can find my contact information here if you’d like to request a sample edit or a quote.
+For creative writers, you can find my contact information here if you’d like to request a sample edit or a quote.

 For anyone wanting me to give a talk or lead a workshop at an event, let’s schedule a Skype call or a chance to meet in person so I can show you what I can do.
 You can find my contact information here.

-In what file format should I send my manuscript, document, or audio file?
+In what file format should I send my manuscript or document?

-I would prefer that you send your manuscript, screenplay, or other documents as Microsoft Word files (.docx).
+I would prefer that you send your manuscript or draft as a Microsoft Word file (.docx).

-For other documents set up in Adobe Acrobat, Illustrator, Photoshop, or InDesign, please contact me to discuss what file types are ideal for the type of work you need me to do.
+For other documents set up in Google Docs, Pages, Adobe Acrobat, Illustrator, Photoshop, or InDesign, please contact me to discuss what file types or applications are ideal for the type of work you need me to do.

 How many words typically make up one page?

-The publishing industry’s standard for creative writing is typically said to be roughly 250 words per page as long as the following formatting details are adhered to:
+The publishing industry’s standard for the number of words per page is roughly 250 words when the following formatting details are adhered to:

 - The margins should be 1-inch (or 2.55 cm) deep on all sides.

-- The typeface used for the text should be Times New Roman, Calibri, or Arial, size 12.
+- The typeface used for the text should be Times New Roman or Arial, size 12.

-Will you review my book on Amazon/Goodreads/elsewhere once you have edited it and it is published, please?
+Will you review my book once you have edited it and it is published, please?